Artichoke Benefits, Nutrition Facts and How to Cook Artichokes

 Consuming iron-rich foods is a great way to prevent anemia and negative symptoms associated with iron deficiency.

-Not eating enough foods that contain vitamins like vitamin C and E, plus other nutrients, often results in low collagen production and other skin-related conditions that age the skin prematurely.
+Not eating enough foods that contain nutrients like vitamin C and E often results in low collagen production and other skin-related conditions that age the skin prematurely.
 Artichoke benefits for skin include supporting your immune system and supplying antioxidants that fight free radicals.

 In grocery stores you’ll find several types of artichokes available, including fresh artichokes, canned artichoke hearts and frozen artichokes.
 A medium-sized artichoke is about the size of a tennis ball, while a small “baby artichoke” is roughly the size of a golf ball.